lencx/z/README.md

 ## Online

-* [Squoosh!](https://squoosh.app): Make images smaller using best-in-class codecs, right in the browser.
+* [«image» Squoosh!](https://squoosh.app): Make images smaller using best-in-class codecs, right in the browser.
-* [Photopea](https://www.photopea.com): Photopea is a free online tool for editing raster 🎨 and vector graphics with support for PSD, XCF and Sketch files.
+* [«image» Photopea](https://www.photopea.com): Photopea is a free online tool for editing raster 🎨 and vector graphics with support for PSD, XCF and Sketch files.
-* [Online Tools](https://emn178.github.io/online-tools): Online tools provides md2, md5, sha1, sha2, sha512, bas64, html encode / decode functions.
+* [«image» TinyPNG](https://tinypng.com): Smart PNG and JPEG compression.
+More than 1 billion PNG and JPEG images optimized and still counting!
-* [Online Image Tools](https://onlineimagetools.com): Online image tools is a collection of useful image utilities for working with graphics files.
+* [«image» Online Image Tools](https://onlineimagetools.com): Online image tools is a collection of useful image utilities for working with graphics files.
 All image tools are simple, free and easy to use.
 There are no ads, popups or other garbage.
+* [Online Tools](https://emn178.github.io/online-tools): Online tools provides md2, md5, sha1, sha2, sha512, bas64, html encode / decode functions.
 * [Color Conversion](https://www.nofwl.com/tools/converter): Color conversion provides HEX, RGB, RGBA, HSL, HSLA etc.
-* [JSON Editor](https://jsoneditoronline.org): JSON Editor is a web-based tool to view, edit, format, and validate JSON.
+* [«JSON» JSON Editor](https://jsoneditoronline.org): JSON Editor is a web-based tool to view, edit, format, and validate JSON.
 It has various modes such as a tree editor, a code editor, and a plain text editor.
-* [BEJSON](http://www.bejson.com): JSON压缩、JSON转义、压缩并转义JSON、JSON去除转义、Unicode转中文、中文转Unicode、JSON中中文符号转英文符号
+* [«JSON» BEJSON](http://www.bejson.com): JSON压缩、JSON转义、压缩并转义JSON、JSON去除转义、Unicode转中文、中文转Unicode、JSON中中文符号转英文符号
-* [TinyPNG](https://tinypng.com): Smart PNG and JPEG compression.
-More than 1 billion PNG and JPEG images optimized and still counting!
+* [«code» Carbon](https://carbon.now.sh): Create and share beautiful images of your source code.
+Start typing or drop a file into the text area to get started.
+* [«IDE» CodePen](https://codepen.io): The best place to build, test, and discover front-end code.
+* [«IDE» CodeSandbox](https://codesandbox.io): Web Development Made Faster.
+An instant IDE and prototyping tool for rapid web development.
+* [«palette» coolors](https://coolors.co): The super fast color schemes generator!
 * ...

 ---